-The risks change for people as they age.
-Unfortunately, moving into a nursing home environment increases the risk of physical, emotional, and financial abuse.
+As people age, the risks associated with their health change.
+Unfortunately, moving into a nursing home environment can increase the chance of physical, emotional, and financial abuse.
 When caretakers negligently or maliciously harm elders in their care, they may face legal repercussions for their actions.
 At Fiol Law Group, our Tampa nursing home abuse lawyer represents elders and their families in claims against individual caretakers, nursing home facilities, and physicians.

 In Hillsborough County, FL, 2015 statistics from the state Department of Elder Affairs indicated that just over half of all residents are 60 years of age or older.
 The numbers may have changed slightly since then, but the Tampa Bay area is still home to a large population of retired and aging adults.
 A portion of these elders, sadly, will face some type of abuse in later life.